DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 3. Upload the Schema
 4. Upload Metadata and Description
 5. Publish the Dataset
-6. Query the Dataset
-7. Delete a Dataset

-For the rest of this walkthrough we will need to declare a few global contants
+For the rest of this walkthrough we will need to declare a few global constants

 ```js
 let baseUrl = "https://api.edelweissdata.com"  // Points to the specific Edelweiss API url